 - Client records need to be kept for seven years, in the case of children 5 for years after their 21st birthday, for terminally or seriously ill clients records should be retained indefinitely.

-- Members must hold adequate professional insurance cover and must have a current first aid certificate. (minimum level “Appointed Persons”)
+- Members must hold adequate professional insurance cover.

 - Full members may use the designation ISRM after their name.

 - Treatment areas must be hygienic, safe and equipped to clinical standards.
 Any couch used must have an adequate working weight for the client and techniques used.